 Tonnes of CO2 annually is emitted by the Clothes and Textiles industry

 Fast-fashion is a process adopted by the majority of leading retailers that relies on mass production to generate cheap clothing at a rapid rate in response to the latest styles and trends.
-Because the cost of garments are so low, consumers are tempted into purchasing new clothes with each new trend, meanwhile their old, unwanted clothes are discarded.
+Because the cost of garments is so low, consumers are tempted into purchasing new clothes with each new trend, meanwhile, their old, unwanted clothes are discarded.

 Slow fashion is the alternative to fast fashion, and promotes a slower, more sustainable approach.It supports buying vintage or second hand clothes, redesigning old clothes, shopping from smaller producers, and buying quality garments with a longer lifespan.